maxall41/RustSASA/README.md

 ## Hydrogen & Non-standard amino acid handling

 By default, RustSASA strips hydrogen atoms and uses the ProtOr radii config.
 If you want to include hydrogens, you can use the CLI argument `--include-hydrogens`.
 If you do so, you should provide your own atom radii config designed to work with hydrogens.
-Custom radii configs can be provided with `--radii-file`. `--radii-file` accepts a Freesasa style `.config` file see configs [here](https://github.com/mittinatten/freesasa/tree/master/share).
+Custom radii configs can be provided with `--radii-file`. `--radii-file` accepts a FreeSASA style `.config` file see configs [here](https://github.com/mittinatten/freesasa/tree/master/share).

 Additionally, RustSASA filters HETATM records by default.
 If you want to include HETATM records, you can use the CLI argument `--include-hetatoms` or the API equivalent (see docs).
 If you include HETATMs you will need to provide a custom radii file that specifies radii for the non-standard amino acids/ligands in your input.